Home>Internships>Declare an internship>Gap year internship

 There are several things you can use a gap year to do:

-- one or two internships in France or abroad (six months maximum per internship)
+- One or two internships in France or abroad (between four months minimum and six months maximum per internship)

 Good to know: during your gap year, you get to keep your student status and access to all Sciences Po student services.